 The Roman cement, as described by Roman architect Vitruvius in his writings “The Ten Books on Architecture”, is also an entirely lime-based mixture, made of fat lime, pozzolans, cocciopesto, sand and water.

-During the Middle Ages the history of lime takes an interesting turn.
+After the fall of the Roman Empire in 476 AD, during the Middle "Dark Ages" the history of lime takes an interesting turn.
 The Middle Ages (5th - 15th centuries) saw a widespread and gradual decline in the quality of lime mortars.
 After a 400-year-old Romano–British civilization, during the following Germanic Anglo-Saxon culture, the use of Roman mortars were gradually abandoned and forgotten.
 The decline was due to the increased use of impure sands, poor mixing, low kiln temperatures (resulting in incomplete burning) and an absence of natural pozzolanic materials (e.g. volcanic sands).
 As a result, during the 9th, 10th and 11th centuries the art of burning lime was almost completely lost.

 During this time, construction practices being overwhelmingly timber based, the use of timber-frame and beaten earth (cob) buildings has increased.
-Brick was also abandoned in the favor of stone.
+Brick was also abandoned in the favour of stone.

 From the 12th century onward, with the introduction of stone castles by the Normans, the demand for mortars has increased, improving their overall quality.
 Medieval mortars made of non-hydraulic lime weathered easily, but in large buildings such as castles, cathedrals and churches - held together by stones in compression - this was only a minor issue.